wenyun0/wenyun0.github.io/_pages/about.md

 A pricing decision-support system featuring a near-optimal suggestion structure that accounts for partial compliance in human-in-the-loop settings, and an empirical analysis based on real transaction data.

+**Recommendation Policies in the Presence of Social Learning**

+with Assaf Zeevi

+A product recommendation framework under review-driven customer behavior, featuring an asymptotically optimal policy and showing that different customer types are best targeted at different stages of the selling horizon.